 Verification through transcript analysis by WPU’s Records Office for completion of the following prerequisite courses:

-• The Division of Nursing reserves the right to request an interview (virtual or face-to-face) to determine fit with the BSN Degree Program.
-The Division of Nursing will make decisions and will notify accepted students by phone and email.
+- The School of Nursing reserves the right to request an interview (virtual or face-to-face) to determine fit with the BSN Degree Program.
+The School of Nursing will make decisions and will notify accepted students by phone and email.
 Those accepted in the next BSN Degree Program cohort will submit a $200 tuition deposit to secure their spot.

 Courses